Kiloutre/TekkenMovesetExtractor/README.md

 ![Finding cemu_base and cemu_p1_addr](https://i.imgur.com/jsgYLm2.png)

-Once both cemu_base and cemu_p1_addr are at the right value in `game_addresses.txt`, export characters by clicking the Export buttons in the interface.
+Once both cemu_base and cemu_p1_addr are at the right value in `game_addresses.txt`, export characters by clicking the Export buttons in the interface. cemu_p1_addr only needs to be found once, unless you change the Tag2 version you're using (different region, etc)

 # Importing through the GUI